ezralazuardy/orb/SECURITY.md

 ## Reporting a Vulnerability

-I fyou found a vulnerability, please make a new issue with tag **vulnerability**.
+If you found a vulnerability in Orb, please make a new issue with tag **vulnerability**.